payload-fa/payload-otp/README.md

 # Payload OTP Authentication Example

-This template provides a complete OTP (One-Time Password) authentication system built on Payload CMS.
+This example provides a complete OTP (One-Time Password) authentication system built on Payload CMS.
 It includes endpoints for generating and verifying OTP codes.

 ## Getting Started